The 3 Principles explained

 Thought - Our meaning making, thinking, the stories we tell ourselves

 Consciousness - Our awareness of day to day experiences

 Mind - The infinite field in which all the above takes place.

-As such we are part of a greater whole which you may see as Universal Energy or God or the Universe.
-Whatever or however you term this, this energetic force is where thought and consciousness come from.
+As such we are part of a greater whole which you may understand as God or Universal Energy or something else.
+Whatever or however you see or term this, this energetic force is where thought and consciousness come from.